kflavin/importer/README.md

 See: https://cloudcraft.co/view/a49965c0-e2ef-4819-99c1-03722a3ce26e?key=JROwMt9RjsrSxSYUovuIqw

-#### RxNorm Importer
+#### Products Importer

-The RxNORM data is loaded using the [Talend loader](https://github.com/rxvantage/data-importer-talend).
+The Products data is loaded using the [Talend loader](https://github.com/rxvantage/data-importer-talend).
+It uses the RxNorm data set.

 The Talend loader is a jar built in Talend, and kept in a separate repo.
 It must be staged to the S3 script bucket manually, with the name `RxNorm_Loader.zip`.

-The lambdas live under `lambdas/product/`
+The lambdas live under `lambdas/products/`

 #### Database backup